DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 Note: It's not the only way to be Agile and there are many beneficial ways to adapt or modify it.
 The majority of the modifications I've seen have been detrimental and have been premature optimizations.

+Scale matters.

+Note: The communication, coordination, and overhead required goes up dramatically as you move from one person to a handful to a big group.

 What matters the most?